 1. Provide a Safe Environment

 Cats may become aggressive when they feel threatened or scared.
 It is essential to create a safe space for your cat where they can retreat and feel secure.
-This could be a separate room equipped with a comfortable bed, litter box, water, and toys.
+This could be a separate room features an comfortable bed, litter box, water, and toys.

 2. Identify Triggers and Manage Them